ethersphere/swarm-guide/contents/architecture.rst

 --------------

 :dfn:`LocalStore`
-  Implements provides persistent storage on each node.
+  Provides persistent storage on each node.
 Provides indexes, iterators and metric storage to other components.

 :dfn:`NetStore`
   Extends local storage with network fetching.
 The net store is exposed internally between the APIs in order to transparently resolve any chunk dependencies that might be needed to be satisfied from the network in order to accomodate different operations on content.